 Research Collaboration and Conference Experience

-The paper was developed out of Dr. Bokhari’s graduate course “Design and Implementation of e-Government”, taught at the Brandt School during winter semester 2019/2020.
+The paper developed out of Dr. Bokhari’s graduate course “Design and Implementation of e-Government”, taught at the Brandt School during winter semester 2019/2020.
 In his knowledge-intensive and interactive course, we discussed topics, among others, on Open Data and state sovereignty as well as public sector transformation and foundations of digital governments.
 It fostered my interest in the idea of strengthening democracy by means of Open Government, hence I wrote my term paper about it.
 Dr. Bokhari shared his interest in this topic with me, prompting us to present the paper at the EGOSE 2020 conference.
 Hence, the process of developing the term paper into a professional conference paper started.
-The paper went through a blind peer review process, and on November 18th 2020, I presented the paper via online video link.
-Other topics discussed by international experts during the two-day conference caught my attention, in particular, included institutionalising new C2G communication forms, moreover communication channels in public policy development and implementation as well as the data-driven government in Russia.
+The paper went through blind peer review process and on November 18th 2020 I presented the paper via online video link.
+Other topics discussed by international experts during the two-day conference caught my attention, in particular, included institutionalising new C2G communication forms, moreover communication channels in public policy development and implementation as well as on data-driven government in Russia.
 The opportunity to attend these presentations helped strengthen my interest in specific research topics.

 I am most grateful to Dr. Bokhari.
 I had the chance to experience the process of co-authoring the paper and attend this international conference.
-In the context of the EGOSE 2020 conference, our paper titled “Implementing Open Government – Lessons from Germany” will be published by Springer publishing house within their Communications in Computer and Information Science (CCIS) Series.
+In context of the EGOSE 2020 conference, our paper titled “Implementing Open Government – Lessons from Germany” will be published by Springer publishing house within their Communications in Computer and Information Science (CCIS) Series.